ongxeno/StarButtonBox-Android/README.md

 ## 5. License

-*(You should add a LICENSE file to your repository and refer to it here, e.g., MIT License, Apache 2.0, etc.)*

-Example:
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.